WLTools/LanguageSpec/docs/Specification/Syntax/Number-representations.md

 ### Signs in a Number Literal

 The sign of a number, that is, whether the number is positive, zero, or negative, is manifestly intrinsic to the semantics of the number.
 However, a number's sign, when given explicitly, is treated syntactically as an operator.
-Indeed, there are several operators effecting the sign of a number: `Minus`, `UnaryPlus`, `PlusMinus`, and `MinusPlus`.
-These operators may even be nested arbitrarily, as in the expression `-+7`.
-Thus, treating a negative sign in, say, `-7` as an operator is syntactically the more consistent alternative.
+Indeed, there are several operators effecting the sign of a number: `#!wl Minus`, `#!wl UnaryPlus`, `#!wl PlusMinus`, and `#!wl MinusPlus`.
+These operators may even be nested arbitrarily, as in the expression `#!wl -+7`.
+Thus, treating a negative sign in, say, `#!wl -7` as an operator is syntactically the more consistent alternative.
 As a consequence, all number literals in Wolfram Language are necessarily nonnegative according to this spec.

-The exception to this rule applies not to number literals but rather to the decorations on number literals: the precision, accuracy, and exponent all accept a single (unnested) optional `+` or `-`.
+The exception to this rule applies not to number literals but rather to the decorations on number literals: the precision, accuracy, and exponent all accept a single (unnested) optional `#!wl +` or `#!wl -`.

+!!! warning "Compatibility Warning"
-<span class="compatibility">[[Caution.svg | height=32px]] Mathematica only accepts the ASCII `-` character and its character code synonyms `\:002d` and `\.2d` in number literal forms.
-The Unicode character form `\:2212`, named character `\[Minus]`, and corresponding Unicode literal `−` (which renders identically to ASCII `-`) are not allowed within number literal forms.
-This spec requires complying implementations to accept the ASCII `-` in number literal decorations.
-However, implementations may also accept Unicode `Minus` anywhere an ASCII `-` may appear.
-(There is no Unicode equivalent to `+` that Mathematica recognizes, so `+` does not have this issue.)</span>
+	Mathematica only accepts the ASCII `-` character and its character code synonyms `\:002d` and `\.2d` in number literal forms.
+The Unicode character form `\:2212`, named character `#!wl \[Minus]`, and corresponding Unicode literal `#!wl −` (which renders identically to ASCII `#!wl -`) are not allowed within number literal forms.
+This spec requires complying implementations to accept the ASCII `#!wl -` in number literal decorations.
+However, implementations may also accept Unicode `#!wl Minus` anywhere an ASCII `#!wl -` may appear.
+(There is no Unicode equivalent to `#!wl +` that Mathematica recognizes, so `#!wl +` does not have this issue.)

 ### Digits